lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    Umbrella sampling is a biased molecular dynamics method, i.e. a method in which additional forces are added to the atoms in order to make the unfavorable states more likely to occur :cite:`frenkel2023understanding`.
+    Umbrella sampling is a biased molecular dynamics method in which additional forces are added to a chosen atom to force it to explore the entire space, including the more unfavorable areas of the system :cite:`frenkel2023understanding`.

 ..  container:: justify

-    Several simulations (or windows) will be performed with different parameters for the imposed biasing.

-..  container:: justify

-    Here, let us force one of the atoms to explore the central region of the box.
-To do so, let us add a potential :math:`V` to one of the particle, and force it to move along the axis :math:`x`.
+    To encourage one of the atoms to explore the central region of the box, we apply a potential :math:`V` and force it to move along the :math:`x`-axis.
 The chosen path is called the axis of reaction.
-The results will be analyzed using the weighted histogram analysis method (WHAM), which allows to remove the effect of the bias and eventually deduce the unbiased free energy profile.
+Several simulations (or windows) will be conducted with varying parameters for the applied biasing.
+The results will be analyzed using the weighted histogram analysis method (WHAM) :cite:`kumar1992weighted`, which allows for the removal of the biasing effect and ultimately deduces the unbiased free energy profile.

 LAMMPS input script
 -------------------